 - The Equestrian Center will review your application and video, and a member of the staff will contact you regarding your donation.

 - Each donation is asked to come in for at least a 30-day trial period.
 Should the horse not work out, shipping to and from the college will be at the owner’s expense.
 The trial period is to assess if your horse will work in our program.
 We ask for the 30 days, so the horse has time to settle in and so that we can base our decision on your horse over time.
 Prior to your horse coming in on trial, we will send you a Trial Period Agreement.
 This will need to be signed and sent in before the horse’s arrival, along with what your horse eats, what tack he/she regularly goes in, last worming date and medication and vaccination records.
 We are currently also asking that you take and record your horse’s temperature daily for seven days prior to arriving at the facility.

 - After the horse finishes the 30-day trial period, we will notify you as to whether we feel your horse will work in our program.
 We may decide to have a pre-purchase exam preformed at our expense prior to accepting your horse.
 If your horse is not suitable for our program, we do ask that arrangements be made for them to leave the facility within 10 days of notification.

 - A complete vaccination and worming record of the horse.

 - Registration papers (if applicable) signed over to Mount Holyoke College.

-- USAE, USDF or FEI show record from the past show season and the USAE Horse ID number or USDF registration number (if applicable).
+- USEF, USDF or FEI show record from the past show season and the USAE Horse ID number or USDF registration number (if applicable).
 Transfer of ownership through USAE.